National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 NMFS is prohibiting directed fishing for Alaska plaice in the Bering Sea and Aleutian Islands management area (BSAI).
-This action is necessary to prevent exceeding the 2011 Alaska plaice total allowable catch (TAC) specified for the BSAI.
+This action is necessary to prevent exceeding the 2020 Alaska plaice initial total allowable catch (ITAC) in the BSAI.

 FOR FURTHER INFORMATION CONTACT:

-In accordance with § 679.20(d)(1)(i), the Administrator, Alaska Region, NMFS, (Regional Administrator) has determined that the 2011 Alaska plaice TAC in the BSAI will soon be reached.
-Therefore, the Regional Administrator is establishing a directed fishing allowance of 12,600 mt, and is setting aside the remaining 1,000 mt as bycatch to support other anticipated groundfish fisheries.
+The 2020 Alaska plaice ITAC in the BSAI is 14,450 metric tons (mt) as established by the final 2020 and 2021 harvest specifications for groundfish in the BSAI (85 FR 13553, March 9, 2020).
+In accordance with § 679.20(d)(1)(i), the Administrator, Alaska Region, NMFS (Regional Administrator), has determined that the 2020 Alaska plaice ITAC in the BSAI has been reached.
+Therefore, the Regional Administrator is establishing a directed fishing allowance of 14,400 mt, and is setting aside the remaining 50 mt as incidental catch to support other anticipated groundfish fisheries.
 In accordance with § 679.20(d)(1)(iii), the Regional Administrator finds that this directed fishing allowance has been reached.
 Consequently, NMFS is prohibiting directed fishing for Alaska plaice in the BSAI.

 This action responds to the best available information recently obtained from the fishery.
 The Assistant Administrator for Fisheries, NOAA (AA), finds good cause to waive the requirement to provide prior notice and opportunity for public comment pursuant to the authority set forth at 5 U.S.C.
-553(b)(B) as such requirement is impracticable and contrary to the public Start Printed Page 33172interest.
-This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay the closure of Alaska plaice in the BSAI.
-NMFS was unable to publish a notice providing time for public comment because the most recent, relevant data only became available as of June 2, 2011.
+553(b)(B) as such requirement is impracticable and contrary to the public interest.
+This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay the closure of Alaska plaice to directed fishing in the BSAI.
+NMFS was unable to publish a notice providing time for public comment because the most recent, relevant data only became available as of May 21, 2020.

 The AA also finds good cause to waive the 30-day delay in the effective date of this action under 5 U.S.C.
 553(d)(3).
 This finding is based upon the reasons provided above for waiver of prior notice and opportunity for public comment.